-Edinburgh, a UNESCO World Heritage city, serves as Scotland's capital and cultural centre.
-Known for its blend of historical landmarks and modern innovation, it attracts many new residents each year.
-From the medieval Old Town to the elegant Georgian New Town and surrounding areas, Edinburgh offers a compact and walkable environment that combines world-class amenities with a welcoming local atmosphere.
+Edinburgh, a UNESCO World Heritage city, is Scotland’s capital and cultural centre.
+Known for its blend of historic landmarks and modern innovation, it attracts new residents each year.
+From the medieval Old Town to the Georgian New Town and the neighbourhoods beyond, Edinburgh offers a compact, walkable environment with strong amenities and a distinctive local atmosphere.

-This guide provides detailed information on moving to Edinburgh, covering neighbourhoods, housing, job opportunities, transport, education, and practical advice to help you settle in smoothly.
+This guide shares practical information for moving to Edinburgh, including neighbourhood ideas, housing considerations, job sectors, transport, education, and planning tips to help you settle in smoothly.

 Why Edinburgh is a Popular Place to Live